jyellick/obc-docs/protocol-spec.md

 ### 4.7 Restrictions in the current release
 This section lists the restrictions of the current release of Open Blockchain.
 A particular focus is given on client operationsa and the design of transaction confidentiality, as depicted in Sections 4.7.1, and 4.7.2.

  - Client side enrollment and transaction creation is performed entirely by a non-validating peer that is trusted not to impersonate the user.
    See, Section 4.7.1 for more information.
  - A minimal set of confidentiality properties where a chain-code is accessible by any entity that is member of the system, i.e., validators and users who have registered to our membership services, and not accessible by any-one else.
    The latter include any party that has access to the storage area where the ledger is maintained, or other entities that are able to see the transactions that are announced in the validator network.
-The design of the first release is detailed in subsection 4.6.1
+The design of the first release is detailed in subsection 4.7.1
  - The code utilizes self-signed certificates for entities such as the enrollment CA (ECA) and the transaction CA (TCA)
- - Invocation access control enforcement is not currently provided
  - Replay attack resistance mechanism is not available
- - Invocation access control can be enforced only at the application layer: it is up to the application to leverage the infrastructure's tools properly for security to be guaranteed.
+ - Invocation access control can be enforced at the application layer: it is up to the application to leverage the infrastructure's tools properly for security to be guaranteed.
 This means, that if the application ignores to *bind* the transaction binding offered by our fabric, secure transaction processing  may be at risk.

 #### 4.7.1 Simplified client

 Client side enrollment and transaction creation is performed entirely by a non-validating peer who plays the role of an online wallet.
-In particular, the end-user leverages his registration credentials <username, password> to open an accoutn to a non-validating peer and uses these credentials to further authorize the peer to build transactions on the user's behalf.
+In particular, the end-user leverages his registration credentials <username, password> to open an account to a non-validating peer and uses these credentials to further authorize the peer to build transactions on the user's behalf.
 It needs to be noted, that such a design does not provide secure **authorization** for the peer to submit transactions on behalf of the user, as a malicious peer could impersonate the user.
-Details on the specifications of a design that deals with the security issues of online wallet can be found is Section 4.6.
+Details on the specifications of a design that deals with the security issues of online wallet can be found is Section 4.5.
 Currently the maximum number of peers a user can register to and perform transactions through is one.

 #### 4.7.2 Simplified transaction confidentiality